Rooks Roofing Is Now an Owens Corning Platinum Preferred Contractor — What That Means for Homeowners

 Owens Corning is one of the largest roofing manufacturers in North America.
 In addition to making shingles and roofing components, they operate a contractor network with different certification levels.

 Most homeowners assume a “roof warranty” automatically includes materials and labor.
-In reality, warranties often vary widely, and many cover only limited aspects unless an enhanced warranty is registered.
+In reality, warranties often vary widely, and many cover only limited aspects unless an enhanced warranty is properly registered.

-For Platinum-tier installations, Owens Corning’s Platinum Protection warranty documentation states that eligibility includes:
+For Platinum-tier installations, eligibility requirements includes:

 Why this milestone is meaningful for Rooks customers in North Georgia